arnavm-codes/Basic-MLP-Demo/README.md

 ## About MLP or Multi-Layered Perceptron
 ### MLP is a class of feedfroward Neural Networks, made up of 3 layers: input, hidden, output.
 Each neuron is connected to every neuron in the next layer.
 - input layer : passes data foward.
-- hidden layer/s : ads biases, weights and impliments activation function to introduce non-linearity.
+- hidden layer/s : adds biases, weights and impliments activation function to introduce non-linearity.
 - output layer: gives predictions.

 ## About Dataset